Cyberattackers constantly develop creative ways to obfuscate their code to conceal the presence (and purpose) of their malware.

 Function names indicate capabilities of the malware

-We offer a free 21-day trial of Huntress for an unlimited number of computers.
-Simply deploy our agent, setup a reporting integration into your ticketing system and we’ll deliver step-by-step remediation procedures for each compromised host we discover.
+We offer a free trial of Huntress for an unlimited number of computers.
+Simply deploy our agent, set up a reporting integration into your ticketing system and we’ll deliver step-by-step remediation procedures for each compromised host we discover.